FreeAndFair/ColoradoRLA/docs/26_export_manual.md

 # Technical Notes

 ## List Specifications
-Each list of integers are encoded as a json string, i.e., a string enclosed in square brackets ([]) with numbers delimited by commas (,)
+Each list of text strings is encoded as a json string, i.e., a string enclosed in square brackets ([]) with entries separated by commas (,).

 ## Ballots vs. Ballot Cards
 When a ballot extends across more than one piece of paper (a "card"), each card